Finding the Best Places to Retire Since 2006!

 Climate: Summer temperatures are in the 90s and low-100s, and winter temperatures are in the 30s, 40s and 50s.
 On average, Clarkdale receives 12 inches of rain and four inches of snow per year.
 The elevation is 3,545 feet above sea level.

 At Least One Hospital Accepts Medicare Patients?
 No, but Verde Valley Medical Center is three miles away in Cottonwood and accepts Medicare patients.

 At Least One Hospital Accredited by Joint Commission?
 No, but Verde Valley Medical Center is three miles away in Cottonwood and is accredited by DNV Healthcare

 Public Transit: Yes, provided by CAT

 Crime Rate: Below the national average

 Public Library?
 Yes

 Is Arizona Considered Tax Friendly for Retirement?
 Yes

 Notes: Most shopping and services are found in Cottonwood, three to five miles away.
-Clarkdale has doubled in size during the last couple of decades.
+Clarkdale has grown by 3% in the last decade.